18F is an innovative product team within the federal government.

-As an experience design supervisor at 18F, I manage a distributed team of writers and content designers.
-My supervisory duties include scoping design projects, facilitating staffing decisions, coaching my team through difficult situations, developing hiring and performance criteria, recommending professional development opportunities, jumping through bureaucratic hoops, and promoting content strategy as a core design discipline.
+As an experience design supervisor, I managed a distributed team of nine content designers.
+My supervisory duties included scoping design projects, facilitating staffing decisions, coaching my team through difficult situations, developing hiring and performance criteria, recommending professional development opportunities, jumping through bureaucratic hoops, and promoting content strategy as a core design discipline.

 Shortly after becoming a supervisor, I led an unconference session about fostering resilience and mental health in the workplace.
 (I wrote this personal essay beforehand.)

 I am also a core contributor to the 18F Content Guide.
 In 2016, I edited and reorganized the guide so it’s easier to read, understand, and add to in the future.

 As the 18F onboarding lead, I helped launch the 18F Handbook, developed a roadmap for new hire training, managed Slack-based classes, and helped develop an open source checklist tool.